 One of the most beneficial and perhaps misunderstood capabilities of Qe and Q Series plotters is contour cutting pre-printed graphics.
 Many people believe that cutting out a printed graphic is challenging and difficult.
 Not so.
 As long as you have the right components, it’s really quite simple.

 What do you need?
 A digital printer, a vinyl cutter with a reliable registration mark sensor, and intelligent software to coordinate the work flow.
-The software is the most often overlooked ingredient.
-Many people purchase an ARMS-equipped vinyl cutter and assume all they … (read more...)
+The software is the secret ingredient.
+Its’ the most often overlooked element.
+Many people purchase an ARMS-equipped vinyl cutter … (read more...)